portertech/chef-monitor/README.md

 Monitor is a cookbook for monitoring services, using Sensu, a monitoring framework.
 The default recipe installs & configures the Sensu client (monitoring agent), as well as common service check dependencies.
-The server recipe installs & configures the Sensu server (event handler) & its dependencies.
+The master recipe installs & configures the Sensu server (event handler) & its dependencies.
 The remaining recipes are intended to put monitoring checks in place in order to monitor specific services.